Irvin Robbins & Company, 1873-1919, Robbins Body Corporation (aka Robbins Body Company) 1919-1928 (1930), Indianapolis, Indiana

 “'All of these contracts,' Mr. Daugherty said, 'were received from old customers, who report the demand for closed bodies this year to be far in excess of any previous year.
 These contracts come from some of the largest and most successful builders of automobiles in the country, and some of them predict that within a very short time they will be putting closed bodies on at least 60 per cent of their output.
 It is, therefore, going to be a very difficult matter for the Irvin Roberts Company to take care of their old customers, and it will be impossible for them to take on even one new customer this year.'

-“'Irvin Roberts & Co. have made a specialty of closed bodies, and have their factory and equipment laid out especially for that purpose.
+“'Irvin Robbins & Co. have made a specialty of closed bodies, and have their factory and equipment laid out especially for that purpose.
 Their organization has also been built of men thoroughly trained along that line and they have without doubt one of the best plants and organizations of this kind in the country.
 This is proved by the fact that every single one of their old customers depended entirely this year on them for closed bodies, not one of them going elsewhere.'

 “'To any one mechanically inclined or interested in automobiles it is an interesting sight, to go through our factory and see how bodies are produced.
 Starting with the engineering department, where the various designs are worked out and a full size draft is made giving every detail of construction.
 This department also produces forms, jigs, etc., from which the other various departments get their detailed information for producing bodies.'